saichandd/Rails-Blog/README.md

 # rails-blog
-A blog where you can post, share and commnet in images
+A blog where you can post, share and comment on images

 ## NOTE
 run bundle and migrate db before running application